Agriculture Taxation Data Program (ATDP)

 Since the totals in a table are randomly rounded/adjusted independently of their component cell values, some differences may exist between the rounded/adjusted totals and the sum of their rounded/adjusted components.

 Random rounding can significantly distort results for variables with small cell counts.
 Individual data cells containing small numbers may lose their precision as a result.

 This method preserves the confidentiality of the data, without jeopardizing the quality of the actual estimates.

 Revisions and seasonal adjustment

-This methodology type does not apply to this statistical program.
+Revisions may occur and will be noted as such in the tables.
+Seasonal adjustment methodology does not apply to this statistical program.